-1. Select a local photographer and pay for the photographer's services to take individual candidate studio head and shoulder shots and a group photo of the candidates and Alice on the second day of the Briefing.
-Note: Photos should be taken in the morning of the second day of the briefing.
-A CD of these images must be available to the Department that same day for release following the press conference.
+Select a local photographer and pay for the photographer's services to take individual candidate studio head-and-shoulder shots and a group photo of the candidates and Alice at the Briefing.
+Subcommittee must secure an agreement with the photographer that assigns the copyright for the photos to the Department.
+Digital files of these images must be available to the Department that same day for release following the press conference.
 The group photo is to be used on the cover of the Finals' souvenir program.
 The group photo may be in studio or on location.
 Approval of the photo location is required by the Department.